lehrerhans/Remote-Stick-with-ESP32/README.md

 # Remote-Stick-with-ESP32
 Remote Stick working as HID (Keybaord and mouse) for Open Vario / Open Soar.
-Can also uesd for DIY Keyboards and Mouse Emulation with Keys.
+Can also used for DIY Keyboards and Mouse Emulation with Keys.

 <b> Work in Progress!!! </b>